This section provides information on how to interpret and resolve PHP errors.

 Notice: Undefined index: description in theme_imagefield_image_imagecache_lightbox2() (line 163 of /srv/bindings/xxxxxxxxx/code/sites/all/modules/contrib/lightbox2/lightbox2.formatter.inc)..

 Variable declaration is not required by PHP, but is a recommended practice that can help to avoid security vulnerabilities or bugs if one forgets to provide a value to a variable that be used later on.
 PHP issues an

 E\_NOTICE, a very low-level error, as a reminder.

 No one is going to twist your arm about addressing these notices, but Pantheon believes that surfacing them in the Development environment will help developers address potential problems in the future before they can occur by following best practices.

-The require_once() function simply checks to see if a file has been included already, if it has not, then it will be included when checked.
+require\_once() function simply checks to see if a file has been included already.
+If it has not, then it will be included when checked.

 When this error surfaces, it simply means that the file in question is not where it should be.
 For example, the error will look something like this:

 Fatal error: require_once(): Failed opening required ‘/srv/bindings/xxxxx/code/sites/all/modules/redis/redis.autoload.inc’ (include_path=‘.:/usr/share/pear:/usr/share/php’) in /srv/bindings/xxxxxx/code/includes/bootstrap.inc on line 2394